withassociates/notebook.withassociates.com/_posts/2015-08-12-lunch-with-phoenix.md

 end
 ```

-It’s a switch or a case statement.
+> It’s a switch or a case statement.
 There are no statements in
-this language but it’s a case expression. `File.stat...` gets
+> this language but it’s a case expression. `File.stat...` gets
-fed into it and what’s cool is that you can both match the result
+> fed into it and what’s cool is that you can both match the result
-and pull out variables at the same time.
+> and pull out variables at the same time.

-So the thing `File.stat` will return will be a tuple and if the
+> So the thing `File.stat` will return will be a tuple and if the
-first item in the tuple is the symbol `:ok` then it’ll pull out
+> first item in the tuple is the symbol `:ok` then it’ll pull out
-`stat` for you.
+> `stat` for you.
 Apparently in Erlang that’s like, an old and
-deeply optimised part of the language.
+> deeply optimised part of the language.
 So apparently it’s super
-fast to do it that way, so it’s always preferable.
+> fast to do it that way, so it’s always preferable.

-**Calum:**
+**Calum**:

-And the `_` means “anything else”.
+> And the `_` means “anything else”.

-**Jamie:**
+**Jamie**:

-Yeah, an ignored variable.
+> Yeah, an ignored variable.

-It genuinely did come together over a lunch time.
+> It genuinely did come together over a lunch time.

-**Calum:**
+**Calum**:

-Yeah.
+> Yeah.

-**Jamie:**
+**Jamie**:

-Got it running on the machine.
+> Got it running on the machine.
 And, I think it’s more dependable
-than the Ruby version.
+> than the Ruby version.
 Cos the Ruby version would, if when it was
-talking to Spotify over AppleScript, if Spotify stopped talking to
+> talking to Spotify over AppleScript, if Spotify stopped talking to
-it, that would chew up a process, we’d run out of processes and the
+> it, that would chew up a process, we’d run out of processes and the
-whole thing would just stop working, and hang.
+> whole thing would just stop working, and hang.
-And that’s not really a knock against Ruby or Rack or Grape, it’s
+> And that’s not really a knock against Ruby or Rack or Grape, it’s
-just that…
+> just that…

-**Calum:**
+**Calum**:

-There are more suitable languages for that sort of thing…
+> There are more suitable languages for that sort of thing…

-**Jamie:**
+**Jamie**:

-Yeah.
+> Yeah.
 Especially when you know you’re going to have to talk to
-other services and they might fall apart on you.
+> other services and they might fall apart on you.
 This just seems
-to handle it very well, it takes it in its stride.
+> to handle it very well, it takes it in its stride.

-**Calum:**
+**Calum**:

-Fast as you like that, innit?
+> Fast as you like that, innit?

-**Jamie:**
+**Jamie**:

-It’s freaky fast.
+> It’s freaky fast.

-**Calum:**
+**Calum**:

-I’d be interested in seeing the sort of things that people are making
+> I’d be interested in seeing the sort of things that people are making
-with the web.
+> with the web.
 Like if there’s any, like, high traffic sites using it
-already or…
+> already or…

-**Jamie:**
+**Jamie**:

-Yeah, well I mean WhatsApp is built on Erlang, but not Elixir.
+> Yeah, well I mean WhatsApp is built on Erlang, but not Elixir.
 But then,
-the idea with Elixir, because Elixir compiles to Erlang (or [BEAM][18],
+> the idea with Elixir, because Elixir compiles to Erlang (or [BEAM][18],
-the Erlang virtual machine) bytecode there should be no slowdown.
+> the Erlang virtual machine) bytecode there should be no slowdown.
-There’s no interpretation step, it’s all compiled code.
+> There’s no interpretation step, it’s all compiled code.

-So [Rik Lomas][19] is building [SuperHi][20] using Phoenix, swapping
+> So [Rik Lomas][19] is building [SuperHi][20] using Phoenix, swapping
-out Rails for Phoenix and getting good results there.
+> out Rails for Phoenix and getting good results there.
 I’m not sure
-what else there really is to say about it apart from that it’s clearly
+> what else there really is to say about it apart from that it’s clearly
-been designed to look friendly to Rails developers, to feel familiar.
+> been designed to look friendly to Rails developers, to feel familiar.

-**Calum:**
+**Calum**:

-Which is a good idea, because it’s about time there was an alternative
+> Which is a good idea, because it’s about time there was an alternative
-really.
+> really.

-**Jamie:**
+**Jamie**:

-Yeah, I mean there’s always been like [Django][21] and stuff like that
+> Yeah, I mean there’s always been like [Django][21] and stuff like that
-and like the PHP space has Laravel and stuff like that, but none of
+> and like the PHP space has Laravel and stuff like that, but none of
-those really solve this massive concurrency issue and stay friendly,
+> those really solve this massive concurrency issue and stay friendly,
-whereas this is quite a promising way to do that.
+> whereas this is quite a promising way to do that.

-**Calum:**
+**Calum**:

-I need to dive deep into it, we didn’t touch the model stuff,
+> I need to dive deep into it, we didn’t touch the model stuff,
-[Ecto][22].
+> [Ecto][22].

-**Jamie:**
+**Jamie**:

-Didn’t write any tests…
+> Didn’t write any tests…

-**Calum:**
+**Calum**:

-No we did, we wrote loads of tests.
+> No we did, we wrote loads of tests.
 More tests than software ;)

-**Jamie:**
+**Jamie**:

-I got a bit confused by the config, setting up the port for the
+> I got a bit confused by the config, setting up the port for the
-production environment, but I got into the IRC channel and got
+> production environment, but I got into the IRC channel and got
-an answer from the author within about five minutes.
+> an answer from the author within about five minutes.

-**Calum:**
+**Calum**:

-Oh cool.
+> Oh cool.

-**Jamie:**
+**Jamie**:

-It was wicked.
+> It was wicked.

-**Calum:**
+**Calum**:

-Was it the correct answer?
+> Was it the correct answer?

-**Jamie:**
+**Jamie**:

-Yeah, I was being an idiot.
+> Yeah, I was being an idiot.
 I was just misunderstanding how the thing
-worked.
+> worked.
 It was cos the config, it’s got exactly the same config
-layout as Rails where it’s kind of a base config and then additive
+> layout as Rails where it’s kind of a base config and then additive
-config for each subsequent environment.
+> config for each subsequent environment.
 So you load config first
-and then dev, or prod, or test.
+> and then dev, or prod, or test.

-I guess it’s also interesting that it’s got the equivalent of a
+> I guess it’s also interesting that it’s got the equivalent of a
-Gemfile in `mix.exs`.
+> Gemfile in `mix.exs`.

-**Calum:**
+**Calum**:

-And `mix.lock`.
+> And `mix.lock`.

-**Jamie:**
+**Jamie**:

-I think what’s nice about these files is that they are also
+> I think what’s nice about these files is that they are also
-written in Elixir, they’re not a YAML or a DSL or something like that.
+> written in Elixir, they’re not a YAML or a DSL or something like that.

-**Calum:**
+**Calum**:

-The syntax is fairly close to Ruby as well.
+> The syntax is fairly close to Ruby as well.
 There’s nothing done
-too differently.
+> too differently.

-**Jamie:**
+**Jamie**:

-Yeah, I tripped on needing the `do`…
+> Yeah, I tripped on needing the `do`…

-**Calum:**
+**Calum**:

-Ah yeah, on a method.
+> Ah yeah, on a method.

-**Jamie:**
+**Jamie**:

-On a function definition, yeah, a few times.
+> On a function definition, yeah, a few times.
 But that’s actually
-more consistent than Ruby because you always need `do`.
+> more consistent than Ruby because you always need `do`.

-**Calum:**
+**Calum**:

-Yeah, on everything else there’s a `do` and `end`.
+> Yeah, on everything else there’s a `do` and `end`.

-**Jamie:**
+**Jamie**:

-You need `do` on `if` expressions as well.
+> You need `do` on `if` expressions as well.

 [0]: github.com/withassociates/dj54b-api-phoenix
 [1]: https://github.com/ruby-grape/grape